The End Is the Beginning Is the End

-"The End Is the Beginning Is the End" is a Grammy Award-winning song by American alternative rock band the Smashing Pumpkins.
-Released as a single by the Smashing Pumpkins in the aftermath of their 1995 album Mellon Collie and the Infinite Sadness, it was their first release with drummer Matt Walker, who would go on to contribute percussion to several tracks of Adore and all of James Iha's Let It Come Down.
+"The End Is the Beginning Is the End" is a song by the American alternative rock band the Smashing Pumpkins.
+Originally released as a single from the soundtrack to the film Batman & Robin (1997), it was their first release with drummer Matt Walker, who would go on to contribute percussion to several tracks of Adore and all of James Iha's Let It Come Down.
 The song reached the top 10 in eight countries and won the Grammy Award for Best Hard Rock Performance.

 Song

 Frontman Billy Corgan said of the song:

 He further commented that the song's lyrics were meant to represent the Batman of the 1940s, when he was a "darker character".

 Many fans saw the new sound of "The End Is the Beginning Is the End", featuring an electronic-acoustic hybrid style for the drumming and added emphasis on the distorted guitars, as a taste of the sound of the next Smashing Pumpkins album, with Corgan himself saying the sound is "probably like what you would expect from us in the future".

 Despite its Grammy win and a strong promotion in conjunction with Batman & Robin, "The End Is the Beginning Is the End" has not had a strong commercial legacy in the US.
 While it was well received by American rock radio, the song found particularly strong chart success in other countries, reaching the top ten of both the Australian and UK Singles Charts.

 Since the single and video were released under Warner Bros.
 Records, the band was unable to use them for future releases, leaving them notably absent from their Greatest Hits DVD and CD releases.
 "The End Is the Beginning Is the End", as well as the single's b-sides, were released in 2005 on the digital-only compilation Rarities and B-Sides.